malewicz1337/oil-git.nvim/README.md

 Git status integration for [oil.nvim](https://github.com/stevearc/oil.nvim) that shows git status by coloring file names and adding status symbols.

+> [!IMPORTANT]
+> This is a fork of [benomahony/oil-git.nvim](https://github.com/benomahony/oil-git.nvim) with a fully async implementation.
+The original synchronous version remains available at the upstream repository.

 ## Screenshot

 ![Screenshot](oil-git-screenshot.png)